DirecTV Now Review: A Cord-Cutting Alternative?

 DirecTV Now – The Bad

-I’ll be honest, there are a number of things I really like about the DirecTV Now platform but there are also a lot of things not to like – such as:
+I’ll be honest, there are a number of things I really like about the DirecTV Now platform but there are also a several things not to like – such as:

 You likely still can’t watch local channels live.
 A lot of services fall short on this and DirecTV Now is no different.
 The only way you can watch local channels live is if they’re run directly by the network.
 However, if they’re run by an affiliate, and a lot are, you’re out of luck – as was I here in Omaha.
 In that case, you have to wait a day to watch your shows, just like on Hulu.
 If that’s important to you, do yourself a favor and spend $10 per month on Hulu and save your money.
 You can also buy a Mohu Leaf antenna to get locals, which is what we use.